4.2 Administration and governance

 To make the system of interventions aimed at promoting social inclusion and the fight against poverty more efficient, some tools to support information and data management within the databases of the Public Administration have recently been innovated, in order to facilitate information exchange and make cooperation at different levels of intervention (national and local) easier.

-Delegation Law 33/2017 and later decree-law 147/2017 have provided for the establishment of the already invoked Network of Protection and Social Inclusion (par.
-4.0) with the aim of fostering greater territorial homogeneity in the provision of services and defining guidelines for the interventions indicated.
+Delegation Law 33/2017 and later decree-law 147/2017 have provided for the establishment of the already mentioned Network of Protection and Social Inclusion (see 4.0) with the aim of fostering greater territorial homogeneity in the provision of services and defining guidelines for the interventions indicated.

 The Network is responsible for the development of the following three plans adopted by the Government and the Ministry: